-Before you plan your trip to Abidjan, you need to be very careful as the city has been experienced a series of religious crashes between the Christians and Muslims.
+Before you plan your trip to Abidjan, you need to be very careful as the city has been experienced a series of religious clashes between the Christians and Muslims.
 As such, before you pack your luggage to leave, you should check the situation of the city’s domestic security.
 Also, the city is not safe especially after dark and you will need to be at your hotel room before nightfall to be safe.
-Ivory Coast also has a history of Yellow Fever and Malaria and for this reason; it is important that you get vaccinated and consult your doctor to get appropriate medical advice.
-Even after the many happenings that have taken place in the city, it still has some of the best restaurants, attraction sites and other facilities in the nation.
+Ivory Coast also has a history of Yellow Fever and Malaria and for this reason; you must get vaccinated and consult your doctor to get appropriate medical advice.
+Even after the many happenings that have taken place in the city, it still has some of the best restaurants, attraction sites, and other facilities in the nation.

-The National Library of Coite d’Voire is also worthy a visit including the National Museumm, Cocody Municipal Stadium where you can find contemporary art exhibits and Par du Banco which is a famous rainforest.
+The National Library of Coit d’Ivoire is also worthy of a visit including the National Museum, Cocody Municipal Stadium where you can find contemporary art exhibits and Par du Banco which is a famous rainforest.
 Ivorian food is served in many restaurants and other sidewalk eateries that you can get a bite during your visit.
 However, it is advisable that before you order food, discuss the price first as you might get overcharged after eating.

 Ivorian staple food consists of cassava, bread, rice, and some bread.
 Wealthier neighborhoods also serve European styled cuisine like Cocody, Plateau, Zone 4, and Deaux Plateaux.
 While Abidjan is a relatively good place to visit, the numerous security points can feel quite maddening but are harmless.